 The two support tables that are delivered with the engine, will help you to process rigid material.
 The tables can be locked to the engine with a clip on system which you can find on the left and right side of the tables.
 Both tables have a width of 1m60 and are 1m20 long.

 You can load rigid media very easily following the next steps:

-- Lower the registration bar by turning the 'media set' button. - Position the left guide on the registration bar using the scale on the inside of the registration bar. - Before you put your rigid on the vacuum table, make sure that the shuttle is on the right side (home position) of the printer. - Position your media against the registration bar and side guide and turn on the vacuum.
+- Lower the registration bar by turning the 'media set' button. - Position the left guide on the registration bar using the scale on the inside of the registration bar. - Before you put your rigid on the vacuum table, make sure that the shuttle is on the right side (home position) of the printer.

-- You can lower the tension bar to apply pressure on the media. - ▶ Follow the head gap procedure (p.24) to make sure that the shuttle is set on the correct height. - ► Check the left margin and n-point paramaters (p.32,33) so that the :Anapurna will start printing on the right spot. - Push the online button and the printer is ready to print.
+- Position media your against the registration bar and side guide and turn on the vacuum. - Raise the registration bar by switching the 'media set' button back. - You can lower the tension bar to apply pressure on the media. - Follow the head gap procedure (p.27) to make sure that the shuttle is set on the correct height. - Check the left margin and n-point paramaters (p.32,33) so that the :Anapurna will start printing on the right spot. - Push the online button and the printer is ready to print.